McCoubs/sample-maker/README.md

 ## Description of Technologies Used
 - Angular6: used for all front end views.
 Chosen as its a very easy to learn framework with wide support, and it follows the taught principles of separating UI and API functionality within front end code.
 Easily manageable, deployable and produces clean code structure.
 - MongoDB: used for all database storage.
-Chosen because easily integrated, widely supported, great documentationt and support for storing files efficiently.
+Chosen because easily integrated, widely supported, great documentation and support for storing files efficiently.
 - Heroku: used for deployment.
 Chosen as its free, provides easy hosting, wide support, integrates well with our chosen MEAN stack and good documentation.
-- Web Audio API: used for audio integrations. manipulations and interactions n in new browsers.
+- Web Audio API: used for audio integrations.
+Manipulations and interactions in new browsers.
 Will allow us to possibly implement more advanced featuires.

 ## Technical Challenges